ludocode/onramp/docs/virtual-machine.md

 In a hosted environment, the command-line typically has at least one string, which is the path to the program being run.
 The program can use this path to find its program image, and can use the last component of this path to determine its name.

 This field is optional.
-If not supported, it can be null (zero) or it can be an empty array (i.e. it can be the address of a zero.)
+If not supported, it can be null (zero) or it can be an empty array (i.e. it can be the address of a zero word.)
 This indicates to the program that the program name and command line arguments are not available.